×

 Amyl and the Sniffers, formed in Melbourne's pub-rock scene in 2016, blend punk with playful energy.
 Fronted by Amy Taylor, they are known for albums like the self-titled debut and "Comfort to Me."
 Their third album, "Cartoon Darkness," was recorded in LA with Nick Launay.
 They seamlessly blend punk with glammy and stormy elements, gaining critical acclaim and global recognition.

-SIDEPIECE, formed by producers Nitti and Party Favor, is a Grammy-nominated house duo known for “On My Mind.”
-They've topped charts, toured worldwide, and earned major awards.
+SIDEPIECE, formed by Latin Grammy winner NITTI and Party Favor, is a top house duo known for their hit "On My Mind," Grammy-nominated tracks, half a billion+ streams, and major festival shows.

 Parisian producer Shiba San blends French hip-hop with Chicago house.
 Known for his label, Basement Leak (est. 2015), he captivates at global festivals like Miami Music Week.